pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 The submission is automatically moved to the Copyediting stage.

-Back on the review tab, you will notice that the status now indicates the submission has been accepte.
+Back on the review tab, you will notice that the status now indicates the submission has been accepted.

 ![](./assets/learning-ojs3.2_edflow_decisionstatus_accept.png)